 There are also small family-owned stores that sell goods from Asian, African, and Middle Eastern countries.
 Here you can find a large range of spices and goods that are not available at the Danish supermarkets, like haloumi cheese, spices for Indian dishes, falafel, etc. Some carry fresh vegetables and fruits at good prices.
 Two that offer a lot of food items from the Middle East are located just down the street from Netto in central Aalborg: one, called QB Royal Fruit, is on the corner of Denmarksgade and Niels Ebbesens Gade.
 The other is a block south of that on the corner of Niels Ebbesens Gade and Kayerødsgade.
 There are also Asian shops on the corner of Østergravensgade and Nørregade (Mekong), on Danmarksgade near Rantzausgade, on the corner of Boulevarden and John F. Kennedy Plads, and at Mølleå Plads (among others – please add to the list in the comments below!)

 Another reader suggested ‘dumpster diving,’ which is growing in popularity worldwide.
 Here is a YouTube video on it in Aalborg; there is more info on it in Copenhagen but the concept is the same wherever you go: check out dumpsters behind supermarkets for food they’ve thrown out but is still in good shape.
-According to this article, ‘dumpster diving is not generally illegal in Denmark unless it results in damage to property or is trespassing.’
+According to an article that appeared in University of Copenhagen’s online paper (but whose link has died), ‘dumpster diving is not generally illegal in Denmark unless it results in damage to property or is trespassing.’

 In case you hadn’t noticed, there are PLENTY of these in Aalborg.
 Many have the word ‘genbrug’ (recycled) in the title.
 I just read online that in Copenhagen some stores that sell used items charge an arm and a leg for their goods so you have to sort out which are ‘true genbrug’ but I don’t think that’s the case in Aalborg.
 Many of these stores are run by the Red Cross and religious organizations.
-VisitAalborg has a good list to begin with, although I don’t think it’s comprehensive.
-In March 2015, for example, Kirkens Korshær opened a new genbrug at Søndergade 14 and it features items for all ages (as a result of which their shop of used children’s clothing on the corner of Rantzausgade and Danmarksgade closed and became Reden Genbrug on 8 August, 2015).
+VisitAalborg has a good list to begin with, although I am not entirely sure it’s comprehensive.
 From clothing to furniture, used items in these stores are reasonably priced and a great alternative to chain stores’ goods, if you want to add some character to your pad.
-I just bought a warm winter jacket for my daughter at Mødrehjælpen on Denmarksgade for 50kr and a friend recently found a beautiful teak dining table at a used store in central Aalborg for 2000kr – about 1/3 or 1/4 of what it would have cost new!
-Also, check out studyaalborg.dk’s post about furnishing your apartment inexpensively here.
+Plus it’s good for the environment!
+I bought a warm winter jacket for my daughter at Mødrehjælpen on Denmarksgade for 50kr and a friend found a beautiful teak dining table at a used store in central Aalborg for 2000kr – about 1/3 or 1/4 of what it would have cost new!

 The Danish equivalents of eBay without the bidding process, these sites offer a way to buy and sell items online.
 The top two are Den Blå Avis and Gul og Gratis.
 I have perused these sites but not actually bought anything on them; however, I know plenty of people who have found bookcases, freezers, sofas, etc. this way – for a steal!
 You can even find pets and discounts on summer house stays on these sites.